If you rent out a house or apartment for short stays, you’ll likely need a permit.

 Short stay accommodation is generally supported in areas designed for tourism, higher-density living and visitor accommodation.
 For example, the CBD and inner-city suburbs where transport, services and neighbouring uses support short term stays.

-We are interested in your views and public consultation is open from 12 December 2025 to 16 February 2026.
+Public consultation was open from 12 December 2025 and closed on 16 February 2026.

 Short stay accommodation refers to residential properties that are rented out to guests for less than 90 consecutive days.
 This includes entire homes and apartments.